qetr1ck-op/blog-source/source/_posts/Kata-Arrays-Are-they-square.md

-title: 'Kata (Array): Are they square?'
+title: 'Kata: Are they square?'
 date: 2016-02-09 23:54:01
 tags:
     - Kata